Take your pick: adrenaline packed or slow and contemplative?

-NB: Usually, the last two weeks of October are reserved for the Festival des oiseaux migrateurs.
-Sadly, this year, the event won’t be held.
-You can, however, still take advantage of this period to go see—and hear—all the birds.
+NB: On October 29-30, the Festival des oiseaux migrateurs will be held in Danville.
+Take advantage of this period to go see—and hear—all the birds.
 It’s worth the trip!
 Really!
 See a teaser right here!

 150 Water St., Danville | 819 839-2771

 A little hungry?
 The public market Mante du Carré, in Danville, is open every Saturday from 10:00 a.m. to 2:00 p.m. all year long.
 You’ll surely find something to help you concoct a quick lunch!
 There’s also a little restaurant onsite where, they say, the sandwiches are very, very good!